CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

 Scanner Room
 ------------

-.. dropdown:: Cabinet out of blankets
+.. dropdown:: Cabinet is out of blankets

   - If there are no more blankets in the cabinet, spare linens are in the tall cabinet marked "Linens" by the corner desk in the back area of the suite.
 Many other spare supplies will be there, including scrubs and headphones mesh covers, in their respectively labelled cabinets.
-  - Put used blankets in the linens bin (either the white one in the scanner room or brown one in the testing hallway) at the end of your session.
+  - Put used blankets in the linens bin (either the white one in the scanner room or brown, rectangular one by the phlebotomy room) at the end of your session.

 .. dropdown:: Linens basket is full